 The purpose of the DDF program is to give outstanding final-year PhD candidates who are making timely progress toward the degree—typically those who will be entering their final year of graduate study—an opportunity to complete the dissertation within the upcoming academic year by devoting full-time effort to the research and writing of the dissertation.
-For the academic year 2016-17, students will receive a stipend of $23,000 plus tuition for up to 14 thesis credits each semester.
+Students will receive a stipend of $25,000 plus tuition for up to 14 thesis credits each semester.
 The award also covers subsidized health insurance.

 Foreign Language and Areas Studies (FLAS) Fellowships

 The Institute for Global studies offers FLAS fellowships to graduate students for the study of less commonly taught foreign languages (including Arabic, Chinese, Danish, Dutch, Finnish, French, German, Hebrew, Hindi, Hmong, Icelandic, Italian, Japanese, Korean, modern Greek, Norwegian, Polish, Portuguese, Russian, Spanish, Swahili, Swedish, Turkish, Urdu, and Vietnamese).
 These fellowships can be used for the summer or for the academic year.
 Only US citizens are eligible.
 The department may nominate up to four students.